SlicerMorph/W_2020/Lab03_Slicer_3_Segmentation/README.md

 An important use case of masking is when you have more than one sample in your image and you want to create separate images via segmentation.
 See this [example](images/Grow_from_seeds_to_split_volumes.pdf)

+### Pro tip:
+If you have installed **.Slicerrc.py** file from SlicerMorph, you should try the special keystrokes `~` and \` to cycle through the effects left and right without having to use the mouse.

 ## Segment Statistics

 Now that you segmented your structure of interest, you may want to calculate some statistics.
 Don't worry, there is a module for that!